DavidNash2024/Win32xx/samples/DockTabbedMDI/Readme.txt

 undocked and docked as required.

 A TabbedMDI is a specialised view window which provides support for a tabbed MDI (Multiple Document Interface).
-It uses a tab control to diplay the MDI children, and also provides optional close and list buttons.
+It uses a tab control to display the MDI children, and also provides optional close and list buttons.
 The tabs can be display either at the top or bottom of the window.